 - 1/4 cup wine (optional; if you don’t use it, add another 1/4 cup of broth)

 - Salt and pepper

 - 1/4 tsp lime or lemon juice (optional)

-- Use around a teaspoon of the oil left over from frying the meat for your gravy, or use the same pan if it isn’t too darkened from frying.
+- Use a teaspoon of the oil left over from frying the meat for your gravy, or use the same pan if it isn’t too darkened.

 - In a wine pool, cook the onions (if you took out the wine, replace it with the stock).
 Then, over medium heat, cook it.

 - Continue to stir until the onions are tender and the liquid has evaporated.

 - Continue to whisk in the remaining stock.